-The purpose of this Official Statement, including the cover pages and the Appendices hereto, is to set forth information in connection with the offering and sale by the Board of Education of the City of Chicago (the "Board" or "CPS") of its \$450,115,000 Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2018C (the "Series 2018C Bonds") and its \$313,280,000 Unlimited Tax General Obligation Bonds (Dedicated Revenues), Series 2018D (the "Series 2018D Bonds," and collectively with the Series 2018C Bonds, the "Bonds").
-Each Series of the Bonds will be issued under a separate Trust Indenture (each an "Indenture" and collectively, the "Indentures"), by and between the Board and Amalgamated Bank of Chicago, Chicago, Illinois, as trustee, registrar and paying agent for each Series of the Bonds (the "Trustee").
+The purpose of this Official Statement, including the cover page, the inside cover page and the Appendices hereto, is to set forth information in connection with the offering and sale by the Board of Education of the City of Chicago (the "Board" or "CPS") of its \$552,030,000 Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2018A (the "Series 2018A Bonds") and its \$10,220,000 Unlimited Tax General Obligation Refunding Bonds (Dedicated Revenues), Series 2018B (the "Series 2018B Bonds," and collectively with the Series 2018A Bonds, the "Bonds").
+Each Series of the Bonds will be issued under a separate Trust Indenture (each an "Indenture" and collectively, the "Indentures"), by and between the Board and The Bank of New York Mellon Trust Company, N.A., Chicago, Illinois, as trustee, registrar and paying agent for each Series of the Bonds (the "Trustee").
 See APPENDIX A - "CERTAIN DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURES."